Close Banner

 5. Arrive Early

 The first few hours of the day in the parks see the very lowest crowds.
 The last few hours in the evenings during and after fireworks are also light.
 If you are walking from your hotel, you should plan to arrive an hour early to get through security and entrance lines.
 If you are driving, the parking lots open one hour before the earliest theme park opening time.
-Arriving before the park opens is another one of our survival tips for Disneyland in summer.
+Arriving before the park opens is another one of our tips for visiting Disneyland in summer.
 You'll avoid the lines and the heat.
 Then you can focus on shows, characters, food and other experiences once the lines get long.

 Keep in mind that all guests can enter the theme parks 30 minutes early, every day.
 Entering early before rope drop (official park opening, when guests can access the attractions) is the best way to knock out some of the most popular rides without a wait!
 Guests at Disney's Grand Californian Hotel have a dedicated entrance to Disney California Adventure Park, which makes it easy.
 All Disney hotel guests with a room key can access the pathway to Paradise Pier in Disney California Adventure.